Ultrasound effectiveness varies by species

 The total number of morphologically normal sperm in an ejaculate (total normal count) from male monkeys treated by two methods of ultrasound exposure.
 The black arrow indicates the time of ultrasound exposure.
 From Vandevoort & Tollner, 2012.

 It is now clear that under the right conditions, ultrasound works in dogs and rats (and has some effect in monkeys).
 However, the trick for getting long-lasting effect in large adult monkeys, and humans, has yet to be found.
 In fact, in late 2013 a first man decided to try ultrasound.
 He started with a very high personal sperm count, it is true, but it is discouraging that he found the effect of ultrasound wearing off within a few months, despite completing at least 10 treatments of 20-30 minutes on a Monday-Wednesday-Friday schedule.
 His results were as follows:

 |SPERM EVALUATION||Pre-treatment||During treatment||Right after treatment||After treatment|

 |Total Sperm Count||124,000,000||63,600,000||66,800,000||98,800,000|

 Based on the results of these studies, though, we think ultrasound has the most potential as a nonsurgical sterilization alternative for animals.
-Its use in humans as a 6-month contraceptive remains elusive, and human use of ultrasound is complicated.
+Its use in humans as a six-month contraceptive remains elusive, and human use of ultrasound is complicated.
 Variations in the ultrasound regimen can make a big difference in effect.
 Even fairly short-term use in smaller animals can lead to permanent infertility, and longer term use in men appears to result in a reduction in fertility.
-Thus, ultrasound is probably best as a secondary method only for men who want no more children, given that there are so many questions about both how long the action lasts, if sperm are damaged and could result in abnormal offspring and how well fertility returns.
+Thus, ultrasound is probably best as a secondary method only for men who want no more children, given that there are so many questions about how long the action lasts, whether sperm are damaged and could result in abnormal offspring, and how well fertility returns.